When it comes to bonus programs, not all are created equal.

 If you’re starting a brand new incentive plan, sometimes it’s helpful to test it out first.
 By putting together a pilot program that includes people from different parts of your organization, you can gather feedback and get a clear picture of any gaps in your plan – before it’s rolled out to the whole company.

-Once you have a plan in place, communicate the expectations and who’s eligible for the bonus.
+Once you have a bonus program in place, communicate the expectations and who’s eligible for the reward.
 Hold a company-wide meeting to go over employees’ questions and concerns.
 Make it exciting and encourage their participation, but also keep in mind that you might get pushback from some employees.
 Be open to those conversations and know that you can’t please everyone.

 If you do encounter some negativity, consider providing resources to help people who might be struggling with the skill-gap needed to achieve their goals.